oddsdk/react-todomvc/README.md

 - [Vite build](https://github.com/fission-suite/react-todomvc/tree/vite)
 - [Parcel build](https://github.com/fission-suite/react-todomvc/tree/parcel)

-**Note:** We currently recommend the Vite configuration for the latest webnative builds.

 ## Migration to Vite or Parcel

 The app was initialized with Create React App and migrated to Vite and Parcel.
 See the [Migrate from CRA to Vite](https://github.com/fission-suite/react-todomvc/pull/2) and [Migrate from CRA to parcel](https://github.com/fission-suite/react-todomvc/pull/1) pull requests for guides and diffs to help you migrate from Create React App.